dougeby/IntuneDocs/intune/android-oem-configuration-overview.md

 5. Select the **Configuration** tab.

-    A JSON editor opens with the configuration schema embedded in the app.
-In the editor, enter values for the different configuration settings.
-Since OEMConfig schemas can be large and complex, **Download JSON template** to get a sample file.
-Configure this sample file in an editor of your choice.
+    A JSON editor opens with a template for the configuration schema embedded in the app.
+In the editor, customize the template with values for the different configuration settings.

+    Since OEMConfig schemas can be large and complex, you can use the **Download JSON template** button to get the template as a file.
+Configure this template file in an editor of your choice, then copy the contents into the Intune administrative console.

 6. Select **OK** > **Add** to save your changes.
 The policy is created and shown in the list.

 Be sure to [assign the profile](device-profile-assign.md) and [monitor its status](device-profile-monitor.md).

-The next time the OEMConfig app on the device checks for configuration updates, the OEM-specific settings you configured are applied.
-Depending on the OEM, the app may be programmed to run and check for updates without any user interaction.
-Contact the OEM for more information.
+The next time the device checks for configuration updates, the OEM-specific settings you configured are applied to the OEMConfig app.

 ## Supported OEMConfig apps

-Compared to standard apps, OEMConfig apps expand managed configurations privileges granted by Google.
-Intune supports the following OEMConfig apps:
+Compared to standard apps, OEMConfig apps expand the managed configurations privileges granted by Google to support more complex schemas.
+Intune currently supports the following OEMConfig apps:

 -----------------